Appleple47/To-Do-List/README.md

 Input your task and press Enter button, and it will keep your task.

 ## Future Plans
+・Make it so that your own list is saved even after re-entering the site\
 ・Add an edit button\
 ・Enable task sorting\
 ・Decorate the webpage\